Xilinx/VVAS/sphinx/source/docs/common/Acceleration-Hardware.rst

 Kernel Configuration
 ~~~~~~~~~~~~~~~~~~~~

-The multiscaler kernel configuration can be edited by changing the multiscaler/ v_multi_scaler_config.h file.
+The multiscaler kernel configuration can be edited by changing the `<VVAS_SOURCES>/ivas-accel-hw/multiscaler/v_multi_scaler_config.h` file.
 The parameters in the following table can be changed as required.
+i
 Table 14: Multiscaler Kernel Configuration

 +----------------------+----------------------+----------------------+